Denuvo Ruins The Reputation Of A Game & It's Developers

 Denuvo Is A Scam

 Their sales pitch of "ooga booga protect games" is completely unfounded.
 There has not been a single credible study done that have been able to reliably show the effects that online piracy has on video games which is why Denuvo does not provide you with any on their website.
-Being a digital medium, there is absolutely nothing being lost besides the goodwill of customers and game performance.
+Fallacious attempts of creating them have been

-People pirate for a reason.
-To test games before buying due to the abandonment of demos.
+due to the abandonment of demos.
 To aquire them where they are otherwise unavailable for purchase or made far too expensive.
 To get a superior copy that isn't butchered with DRM and always-online checks..
 To not financially support developers and producers soiling their games with a scam DRM.

 None of these are a lost sale.